google-deepmind/alphafold/README.md

 ### Model parameters

-While the AlphaFold code is licensed under the Apache 2.0 License, the AlphaFold parameters are made available for non-commercial use only under the terms of the CC BY-NC 4.0 license.
+While the AlphaFold code is licensed under the Apache 2.0 License, the AlphaFold parameters are made available under the terms of the CC BY 4.0 license.
 Please see the [Disclaimer](#license-and-disclaimer) below for more detail.

 The AlphaFold parameters are available from https://storage.googleapis.com/alphafold/alphafold_params_2021-10-27.tar, and